taosdata/driver-go/README.md

 ## 3. Prerequisites

 - Go 1.14 or above and enable CGO with `export CGO_ENABLED=1`.
 - TDengine has been deployed locally.
-For detailed steps, please refer to [Deploy Server](https://docs.tdengine.com/get-started/deploy-from-package/), and taosd and taosAdapter have been started.
+For specific steps, please refer to [Deploy TDengine](https://docs.tdengine.com/get-started/deploy-from-package/).
+Please make sure taosd and taosAdapter have been started.

 ## 4. Build